zhalvorsen/caliptra-mcu-sw/docs/src/doe.md

     fn set_rx_client(&self, client: &'static dyn DoeTransportRxClient);

-    /// Sets the buffer used for receiving incoming DOE Objects.
+    /// Sets the buffer used for receiving incoming DOE Objects. fn set_rx_buffer(&self, rx_buf: &'static mut [u8]);
-    /// This function should be called by the Rx client upon receiving the `receive()` callback. fn set_rx_buffer(&self, rx_buf: &'static mut [u8]);

     /// Gets the maximum size of the data object that can be sent or received over DOE Transport.